-Two nuggets of gold in the vicinity
+Two of the area's charms

 While Kanazawa Castle is adjacent, it is Kenrokuen Garden that is the biggest jewel in Kanazawa's crown.
 Like many beautiful gardens in Japan, Kenrokuen has picturesque ponds, plum and cherry blossoms in spring, azaleas, and irises early in summer, and colorful red and yellow leaves in autumn.

 The secret formula that sets Kenrokuen Garden apart is found in its name.
 Kenrokuen means having six factors.
 It was given the name because of the six qualities that bring out the perfect landscape of this garden—spaciousness, tranquility, artifice, antiquity, water features, and magnificent views.

 The Omicho Market offers a completely different kind of splendor.
 It is busy, noisy, colorful, and often crowded.
 The market is the largest fresh food market in Kanazawa.

 There are about 170 shops, mostly specializing in seafood and produce, but you will find flowers, kitchen tools, even clothing here.
 However, the reason most people come here is for the fresh food.
 It's why it's also known as Kanazawa's Kitchen.
 You may find yourself wanting to haggle with a shop owner to buy one of the giant crab, scallops, or giant oysters.
 But unless you're prepared to eat them raw or in the barbecue facility in the market, stop in at one of the restaurants in Omicho Market .
 There are two floors here, but the best fresh fish is found on the 1st floor.